How Do OPKs Detect Ovulation

 Ovulation Predictor Kits (OPKs) can help you in predicting your most fertile time of the month, known as ovulation.
 Easy to use and easy to buy, OPKs are wonderful tools for ovulation prediction and can greatly improve your chances of conception.
 Not only can an ovulation test confirm that ovulation has actually occurred, but it can also warn you of impending ovulation.
 Since the unfertilized egg has a short 24-hour existence and ovulation only occurs once per month, predicting ovulation correctly is extremely beneficial when trying to conceive.

-Ovulation tests work by detecting Luteinizing Hormone (LH).
-At the beginning of the menstrual cycle, the body begins to produce follicle stimulating hormone (FSH).
-FSH facilitates the formation of a follicle on one of the ovaries.
-The follicle contains and nurtures the ovum.
-When a follicle has adequately matured, a surge of Luteinizing Hormone (LH) causes the follicle to burst and release the ovum into the fallopian tube – the moment of ovulation.
+Ovulation predictor kits work by identifying the reproductive hormone called luteinizing hormone, or LH.
+This hormone is ever present in your urine and increases 24 to 48 hours prior to ovulation.
+At the start of the menstrual cycle, your body commences production of the follicle stimulating hormone (FSH).
+This hormone aids in the formation of a follicle on one of the ovaries, which contains and nurtures the ovum.
+Once the follicle has developed sufficiently, a surge of luteinizing hormone forces the follicle to burst, releasing the ovum into the fallopian tube.
+This is the exact moment of ovulation.

 The increased quantities of LH are sensed by ovulation predictor tests via anti-luteinizing hormone antibodies within the sensitive testing membrane of the kit.
 By detecting this sudden LH surge, ovulation tests help you predict, with great accuracy, exactly when you will ovulate.